canonical/microceph/README.md

 ```
 sudo microceph status
 ```

-Note that there are no spaces between the `disk add` arguments.

 If you need a comprehensive status report of your cluster, including its health and disk usage, run: